JirkaZelenka/Sreality/README.md

 * 30.4.
 Preparing and inserting Price history into DB
 * 1.5.
 Complete run with scraping missing details and updating DB
 * 3.5.
 Logging significantly improved
+* 4.5. basic mailing and scheduler of the scraper